Lewisburg, Tennessee: Formation of Lewisburg and Early History (1807–1836)

 There was white violence against freedmen during and after Reconstruction, extending into the early 20th century.
 Some lynchings of African Americans took place at the Marshall County Courthouse in Lewisburg during the period of highest violence around the turn of the 20th century.
 Two unidentified black men were lynched without trial in Lewisburg on August 5, 1903.
 Another account said that John Milligan (Millikin) and John L. Hunter had been killed in Needmore by a mob that week.
 They are likely the same men.

 Until 1925, Lewisburg served the area principally as a trading and shipping center for its livestock and farm produce.
 As the county seat, it was a center of the justice system and active as a retail center for the area farmers.

 The world headquarters of the Tennessee Walking Horse Breeders' and Exhibitors' Association has been based in Lewisburg since 1939.
 The Tennessee Walking Horse, a gaited breed, is considered to have been developed in Middle Tennessee, and the area is still a center of breeding and exhibitions for this horse.

 Marshall County is significant partly because of three men who have served as Governor of Tennessee were living here when they were elected to office: Henry Horton, Jim Nance McCord, and Buford Ellington.

-Today, Lewisburg/Marshall County is the home of several nationally known industries.
-Due to restructuring and movement of industry offshore, it has suffered thousands of job losses in recent years, but it maintains a viable work force.

 Education

 It is served by Marshall County Schools, including Marshall County High School.
+Various other schools are present however.